nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Deleting assignments : `delete`

-Format: `delete INDEX [MORE INDEXES]`
+Format: `delete INDEX [MORE_INDEXES]`

 You can delete assignments from your assignment list by specifying the assignment `INDEX` as shown in your list.

 You can delete **one or more than one** assignment at a time.
-Here is an example of a usage scenario:
+Here is an example with steps to follow:

-1) You have completed some of your assignments ("Statistics tutorial" and "Biology lab report" as shown in the figure below), and would like to delete them from your assignment list.
-2) You can simply enter `delete 1 3` into the command line as per their indexes as circled and labelled in the figure.
+1) To delete assignments with the name "Statistics tutorial" and "Biology lab report" as shown in the figure below, you can simply enter `delete 1 3` into the command line as per their indexes that are circled and labelled in the figure.
-3) The assignments "Statistics tutorial" and "Biology lab report" are no longer displayed and are successfully deleted from your assignment list.
+2) The two assignments are no longer displayed and are successfully deleted from your assignment list.
-4) A "Deleted assignments" message will be displayed in the command box.
+3) A "Deleted assignments" message that includes the information of your deleted assignments will be displayed in the Command Box.

-Examples:
+More examples:
 * `delete 1`
-* `delete 4 5`
 * `delete 2 3 1`

 **Pointers to note:**